-- Can Security be granted to a foreign lender?
+- Can security be granted to a foreign lender?

 - What are the mechanisms for registering land and for registering and perfecting security?

-- How can the Bank enforce security?
+- How can the lender enforce its security?

 - B. Security Over Shares